amaris/core-data-candy/README.md

 extension PlayerEntity: FetchableEntity {}
 ```

-Then, you can either fetch the entity directly, or fetch its mapping database model:
+Then, you can either fetch the entity directly, or fetch its mapping database model if you declared one.

 ```swift
 let context: NSManagedObjectContext